 Meet with the person to invite him or her to serve the Lord in an assignment.
-Help the person understand the assignment and its purposes, including how his or her service will bless others.
+Help the person understand the assignment and its purposes.

 Counsel together about the assignment, who else could be involved, and when it should be finished.
 Ensure that the person understands and willingly accepts the assignment.
 Express confidence in his or her abilities.